pfh/langevitour/README.md

 * Get started by viewing source on [this example](https://pfh.github.io/langevitour/example.html).
 * [JavaScript documentation.](https://logarithmic.net/langevitour/jsdoc/)

-The webpacked version can be found in `inst/htmlwidgets/lib/langevitour-pack.js`.
+The minified and bundled version can be found in `inst/htmlwidgets/lib/langevitour-pack.js`.

 ### ESM module and npm

-langevitour can be added to a project with:
+If using [node](https://nodejs.org/) and `npm` for development, langevitour can be added with:

 ```
 npm install pfh/langevitour